SammyAbukmeil/next-demo/README.md

 ### Automatic code-splitting and prefetching

-Next JS automatically code splits your application by route segments
+Next.js automatically code splits your application by route segments
 - This is different to a traditional React SPA where the browser loads all your application code on initial load
 - This means that pages are isolated.
 If a certain page throws an error, the rest of the app will still work

-In production, when a `<Link>` appears in the viewport, Next JS automatically prefetches the code for that route in the background.
+In production, when a `<Link>` appears in the viewport, Next.js automatically prefetches the code for that route in the background.
 - When the user clicks, the code for the destination page will already be loaded
 - This makes page transitions near-instant.

 ## Vercel Postgres

-[Vercel Postgres](https://vercel.com/docs/storage/vercel-postgres) is a serverless SQL database which you can integrate into Next JS via:
+[Vercel Postgres](https://vercel.com/docs/storage/vercel-postgres) is a serverless SQL database which you can integrate into Next.js via:
 - [The `@vercel/postgres` SDK](https://vercel.com/docs/storage/vercel-postgres/sdk)
 - An ORM like [Prisma](https://www.prisma.io)